 If your current view has a browsing option set as Browse by Folder, you can:

-- select the checkbox Include results from subfolders: any search results found in the selected folder and all its subfolders will be displayed
+- select the checkbox Include documents from subfolders: any search results found in the selected folder and all its subfolders will be displayed

-- deselect the checkbox Include results from subfolders: only search results in the current folder will be displayed
+- deselect the checkbox Include documents from subfolders: only search results in the current folder will be displayed